Japan's Ruling Coalition Party Chief Yamaguchi Announces Departure

 Date

-TOKYO, Sept 10 (NNN-NHK) – Natsuo Yamaguchi, leader of Japan's ruling coalition party Komeito, said today that, he would step down and not run in the party's upcoming leadership election.
+(MENAFN- IANS) Tokyo, Sep 10 (IANS) Natsuo Yamaguchi, leader of Japan's ruling coalition party Komeito, said on Tuesday that he would step down and not run in the party's upcoming leadership election.

-Stressing a smooth generational shift within the party, Yamaguchi made the announcement at a press conference during the day, marking the first leadership change for Komeito in 15 years.
+Stressing a smooth generational shift within the party, Yamaguchi announced at a press conference during the day, marking the first leadership change for Komeito in 15 years, Xinhua news agency reported.

-The 72-year-old politician will step down, upon the expiration of his eighth term on Sept 28, following his decision not to run for the leadership election, scheduled on Sept 18.
+The 72-year-old politician will step down upon the expiration of his eighth term on September 28 following his decision not to run for the leadership election scheduled on September 18.

-With Yamaguchi's departure, Secretary-General, Keiichi Ishii, 66, is expected to run unopposed and likely to be formally approved as the new leader, at the party's convention on Sept 28.– NNN-NHK
+With Yamaguchi's departure, Secretary-General Keiichi Ishii, 66, is expected to run unopposed and likely to be formally approved as the new leader at the party's convention on September 28.

 Legal Disclaimer: